-You can make this tempting egg free caramel milk pudding easily.
+You can make this scrumptious egg free caramel milk pudding easily!
 My mother’s milk pudding is very rich with my caramel sauce.
 Once you make it, you will want to make it over again and again.

 Today I share my milk pudding recipe that my mother makes since I was a kid.
 My niece gave me an idea lately and I listened her: I added caramel sauce on top of the milk pudding which turned out great.

 The combination of milk pudding and caramel reminds me creme caramel which I love a lot.
 This milk pudding becomes very rich with my caramel sauce.
 Once you make it, I am sure you will want to make this pudding over and over again.

 Let’s go through the steps of this tempting pudding:

 After that, I put the saucepan over med-high heat and start to whisk almost for 7 minutes until it boils.
 (I whisk carefully -scrape the sides of the pan-to avoid any flour lumps.)
 Finally, I lower the heat and let it boil for almost extra 5 more minutes to avoid any flour and cornstarch flavor.

 I pour the pudding into a liquid cup just like the caramel sauce.
 The liquid cups make it easy to divide the pudding and caramel sauce among serving cups-glasses.

 After I pour the pudding into glasses, I wait until it is firm enough to add the homemade caramel on top.